alphagov/govuk-developer-docs/source/manual/covid-19-services.html.md

 #### Get access

-To get access, ask an organisation manager to invite you to the `govuk_development` organisation.
+To get access, email govuk-senior-tech-members@digital.cabinet-office.gov.uk and ask for an invite to the `govuk_development` organisation.
 They need to give you a role that lets you access both `staging` and `production` spaces and the applications inside.